technomancy/emacs-starter-kit/README.markdown

 This should provide a saner set of defaults than you get normally with Emacs.
-It's intended for beginners, but it should provide a reasonable working environment for anyone using Emacs.
+It's intended for beginners, but it should provide a reasonable working environment for anyone using Emacs for dynamic languages.

 ## Installation

-1. Install Emacs
+1. Install Emacs (at least version 22)
    Use your package manager if you have one.
    Otherwise, Mac users should get it [from Apple](http://www.apple.com/downloads/macosx/unix_open_source/carbonemacspackage.html).
    Windows users can get it [from GNU](http://ftp.gnu.org/gnu/emacs/windows/emacs-22.3-bin-i386.zip).
-2. Move this directory to ~/.emacs.d
+2. Move the directory containing this file to ~/.emacs.d
 3. Launch Emacs!

 If you are missing some autoloads after an update (should manifest